Do I Need to Complete Detox Before Starting IOP?

 2. Therapeutic Readiness

-The IOP at Greater Boston Addiction Centers involves emotionally intensive therapy sessions where clients explore deep-rooted behaviors, trauma, mental health conditions, and more.
+IOP involves emotionally intensive therapy sessions where clients explore deep-rooted behaviors, trauma, mental health conditions, and more.
 If a person is still in withdrawal, they may be:

 3. Maximizing Program Effectiveness

-Our Group Therapy Program Boston, Family Therapy Program Boston, and evidence-based one-on-one sessions rely on consistent participation and emotional availability.
+Group therapy, family therapy, and evidence-based one-on-one sessions rely on consistent participation and emotional availability.
 When someone is no longer physically dependent on substances, they are more present, alert, and motivated, which leads to better outcomes.

 Studies show that individuals who complete detox and enter structured outpatient programs are more likely to remain sober after six months compared to those who skip initial stabilization.